EmperorPenguin18/diamond-dotfiles/README.md

 5. Wait for installation to complete.
 6. Make sure to reboot when the script finishes so everything is set properly.
 7. Press Super+s once in spectrwm to see all shortcuts.
+8. Use `help` in the terminal to learn how to use the terminal.
-8. Run `rclonewrapper {service file}` substituting the provided rclone.service file (if you want cloud storage).
+9. Run `rclonewrapper {service file}` substituting the provided rclone.service file (if you want cloud storage).

 ### Future:
 - Multiple rices to choose from